 - Kaliese Spencer, the 2014 Commonwealth Games 400 meters hurdles champion, faced a four-year ban after being wrongly accused of evading a drug test by the Jamaica Anti-Doping Commission (JADCO).
 GSA’s representation allowed Spencer to resume her career as an international athletics star by showing that Spencer was wrongly accused, leading to her exoneration.

 When it Comes to Doping Violations, You Can’t Afford to Take Any Chances.
 Our Anti-Doping Lawyers Can Help

 If you’ve been accused of violating anti-doping rules, you need to retain experienced anti-doping lawyers as soon as possible.
 The penalties for violations can include disqualification from an event, a lengthy period of ineligibility, forfeiture of prize money, and fines.
 Additionally, news of an anti-doping rule violation can cause widespread damage to the professional reputation you’ve worked hard to build.

 At Global Sports Advocates, our anti-doping lawyers understand your passion for the pursuit of excellence and will prepare a strong defense against any anti-doping rule violation you may be facing.

 Are You an Athlete Who Has Been Accused of an Anti-Doping Rule Violation?

-If you have been accused of violating anti-doping rules, please contact us online or call us directly at +1-207-747-5899 to schedule your free consultation with one of our International anti-doping lawyers.
+If you have been accused of violating anti-doping rules, please contact us online or call us directly at +1-207-747-5899 to schedule your consultation with one of our International anti-doping lawyers.
 Our firm is devoted to the very specific practice of sports law and has represented athletes from over 50 countries spanning nearly every sports category.
 When it comes to anti-doping rule violations, you simply can't afford to take any chances.
 Not only is your career and reputation at stake—so are your lifelong dreams.
 Don't hesitate.
 Contact our anti-doping lawyers today.